gvwilson/sensibleadventures/nardica.md

 Does my *da* know you're here?"

 "Of course he does."
-Madi scratched a sudden itch on her nose, then pulled her hand back down to her side.
+Iffy scratched a sudden itch on her nose, then pulled her hand back down to her side.
 Mr. Mishra *did* know,
 and she had nothing to be nervous about.